Advanced knowledge of organization theories is suggested.

 * Non attending students:

-• Each non attending student will take an exam at the end of the course.
-This exam consists of two open questions.
-One question will be about the handbook, the other about one of the readings.
-The exam, which will take approx. 1 hour and 30 minutes, will be a closed book exam.
+• Each non-attending student will take a written exam at the end of the course.
+This exam consists of three open questions.
+Two questions will be about the handbook (20 points), the other about one of the readings (10 points).
 The final grade will be available through the “sportello internet”.

 Depending on the evolution of the COVID-19 pandemic, the written exam for non-attending students could be substituted by an oral exam conducted by remote.